bobbylowstetter/pulsarSlackIntegration/README.md

 Use `gcloud init` to login to GCP.
 For this current setup, we are using the `bobolopocus` project.

 ## Deploying
-Each function has its own deploy
+Each function has its own deploy.
+First navigate to the `triage` folder.
+Then run the following command to deploy changes:
 ```gcloud functions deploy triage --runtime python310 --trigger-http --allow-unauthenticated --entry-point=triage --gen2 --region us-east1 --set-secrets "JIRA_AUTH=JIRA_AUTH:latest","SLACK_BOT_TOKEN=SLACK_BOT_TOKEN:latest","SLACK_SIGNING_SECRET=SLACK_SIGNING_SECRET:latest"```

 ## Deleting